Brian P. Kavanagh

 Brian Patrick Kavanagh (born January 18, 1967) is an American politician who represents the 27th district in the New York State Senate, representing Lower Manhattan since December 2017.
-Before the redrawing of legislative districts in January 2023, Kavanagh represented the west part of Brooklyn.
-He previously served in the New York State Assembly representing the East Side of Manhattan.
-Kavanagh is a Democrat.
+A member of the Democratic Party, before redistricting in January 2023, Kavanagh represented part of Brooklyn.
+He was previously a member of the New York State Assembly for the 74th district and represented the East Side of Manhattan.

 Early life and education

-Kavanagh is a lifelong resident of New York City.
-He was born and raised on Staten Island and graduated from Regis High School in Manhattan.
-Kavanagh is one of six children of an Irish-immigrant police officer and a community leader in Staten Island who worked at a local newspaper.
-Kavanagh tutored students at the Nativity Mission Center.
-He graduated with a B.A. in politics from Princeton University in 1989.
+Kavanagh was born on January 18, 1967, on Staten Island to Eileen and John Kavanagh.
+He is one of six children.
+His father John immigrated to the United States from Buncrana, Ireland, and worked as a police officer.
+His mother was a community leader in Staten Island who worked for the Staten Island Advance.
+Kavanagh graduated from Regis High School in Manhattan.
+He tutored students at the Nativity Mission Center.
+He graduated with a Bachelor of Arts in politics from Princeton University in 1989.
 He then received a Juris Doctor from New York University School of Law.

 Early career

-Kavanagh was an aide to former New York City Mayors Ed Koch and David Dinkins.
-He served as chief of staff to New York City Council member Gale Brewer.
+Kavanagh was an aide to former New York City mayors Ed Koch and David Dinkins.
+He was the chief of staff of New York City Council member Gale Brewer.

-At the Mayor's Office, Kavanagh played a key role in launching the New York City Department of Homeless Services and then served as the agency's first Policy Director.
+At the mayor's office, Kavanagh played a key role in launching the New York City Department of Homeless Services and then was the agency's first policy director.

-With then-Councilmember Bill Perkins, Councilmember Brewer, and dozens of others, Kavanagh helped to draft and secure passage of Council Resolution 549, opposing the imminent invasion of Iraq.
+With then-councilmember Bill Perkins, councilmember Brewer, and dozens of others, Kavanagh helped to draft and secure passage of Council Resolution 549, opposing the imminent invasion of Iraq.

-Kavanagh has served as a counselor, volunteer, and board member at the Lower East Side's Nativity Middle School and community center, and as a board member of the Jesuit Volunteer Corps.
-He is a member of the New York City Bar Association and has served on the Association's Election Law Committee.
+Kavanagh has been a counselor, volunteer, and board member at the Lower East Side's Nativity Middle School and community center.
+He is a board member of the Jesuit Volunteer Corps and has worked as an attorney for Demos.
+He is a member of the New York City Bar Association and has served on the association's election law committee.

-Kavanagh has taught at Columbia University.
+Kavanagh has lectured at Columbia University.

 New York State Assembly

-Following an unsuccessful bid for the New York City Council in 2005, Kavanagh was first elected to the New York State Assembly in November 2006.
+Following an unsuccessful bid for New York City Council in 2005, Kavanagh was first elected to the New York State Assembly in November 2006.
 He is a member of the Democratic Party and has been endorsed by the Working Families Party.